Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

-Your chance is still “slim” because thousands of other candidates will also satisfy these same requirements and compete with you for the small admission space.
+Your chance is still “slim” because thousands of other candidates will also satisfy those same requirements and compete with you for the limited admission space(s).

-This is because they assign points to each of your grade in the five required O/level subjects and the total will then determine how qualified you are for that course compared to other applicants.
+This is because they assign points to each of your grade in the (5) required O’Level subjects and the total then determines how qualified you are for that course compared to other applicants.

-NOTE THAT other Universities have their own O/level grading system but the assigned score for each grade will likely be the same.
+Other Universities have their own O’Level grading system but the score for each grade will likely be similar.

-But from the grading system, you can see that “credits” have the lowest points and attracts the highest competition — thousands of other candidates will also possess O/level credits.
+But from the grading system, you can see that “credits” have the lowest points and attracts the highest competition because thousands of other candidates will also possess credits.